codefig/ConZole/README.md

 # ConZole
-A python scripted version of the windows Console Application
+A python scripted version of the windows "Console" Application